 Using Trim Sheets & Decals for Game Artists

 Become a much more valuable game artist by learning how to use trim sheets and decals in a production.
 Re-use of assets in games is an incredibly important optimization, at the cost of truly unique pieces and visibly repetitive patterns.
-Prop decals are an efficient way to alter very common assets in your game for minimal resources, allowing artists to easily break up this repetition and provide virtually infinite combinations of design for their assets.
+Prop decals are an efficient way to alter very common assets in your game for minimal resources, allowing artists to easily break up this repetition and provide virtually infinite combinations of designs for their assets.

 No More Hard Edges